Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/02_Research-Data-Documentation-and-Storage.md

 ### Learning Activities

-- **Discussion** (45 mins): Participants list their institutional policies (if any) that outline RDM.
+- **Discussion** (45&nbsp;mins): Participants list their institutional policies (if any) that outline RDM.
 They discuss the best practices for data documentation and storage within these policies.
 This discussion can be done in small groups.
 At the end of the discussion, each group can present/summarise documentation/storage practices highlighted in the policy they discussed OR if they have real life examples to showcase the practice this would be even better.
 If there is no institutional policy in place then they can discuss what are the current RDM practices within their institute and what a policy document should take into account or the trainer can provide them with an existing RDM policy.

 ### Materials to Prepare

-- Facilitate discussion by having one or two institutional policies to share with the group (refer to Resources 1&ndash;4 for some examples).
+- Facilitate discussion by having one or two institutional policies to share with the group (refer to Resources&nbsp;1&ndash;4 for some examples).

 ### Instructor Notes